marcelgo/infopark_kickstarter/README.md

    look at the already existing generators and rake tasks to get an impression of our coding style and the general architecture.

+6. We are using the [GitHub Styleguides](https://github.com/styleguide) and would prefer if you could stick to it.

 ## License
 Copyright (c) 2009 - 2013 Infopark AG (http://www.infopark.com)